 naturally in and .
 This isomorphism is the adjunction isomorphism and the image of an element under this isomorphism is its adjunct.

-Given such an adjunction isomorphism, and can be recovered as the adjuncts of identity morphisms.
+Given such an adjunction isomorphism, the counit and unit are recovered as the adjuncts of identity morphisms.
 The Yoneda lemma ensures that the entire adjunction isomorphism can be recovered from them by composition: the adjunct of is , and the adjunct of is .
 The triangle identities are precisely what is necessary to ensure that this is an isomorphism.

 There is then a unique way to define on arrows so as to make these isomorphisms natural in as well.